-- If there are 10k rows or less in both datasets, Easy Data Transform will try to guess sensible default values for Top key column and Bottom key column based on column header names and contents. - All values are treated as text and comparisons are case and whitespace sensitive.
-You can use Case to change the case and Trim to remove whitespace before the intersect. - Use Concat Cols to join several columns together (e.g. 'first name' and 'last name' columns) to form a key column. - Use Row Num to create a unique key column. - Use the Cross transform for cross joins. - Cascade multiple joins to join more than 2 datasets.
+- Join merges two datasets side-by-side (horizontally).
+To merge datasets one on top of the other (vertically) use Stack. - If there are 10k rows or less in both datasets, Easy Data Transform will try to guess sensible default values for Top key column and Bottom key column based on column header names and contents. - All values are treated as text and comparisons are case and whitespace sensitive.
+You can use Case to change the case and Whitespace to remove whitespace before the intersect. - If a key value occurs M times in the first dataset and N times in the second dataset, you will get M x N rows with this key value.
+You can use Dedupe to remove rows with duplicate key values. - Use Concat Cols to join several columns together (e.g. 'first name' and 'last name' columns) to form a key column. - Use Row Num to create a unique key column. - Use the Cross transform for cross joins. - Cascade multiple joins to join more than 2 datasets.

+- Video: How to join Excel files

 - Cross

-- Stack

 - Lookup

 - Interpolate

 - Merge datasets

-2.3.22 Lookup
+2.3.23 Lookup